methods hero image

 Stage 5.
 Back-end development

-After the pages are built and coded, and front-end developers applied designs, Drupal back-end developers make sure every website page is approved, and the client has gone through demo versions of every feature on the website.
+In Drupal development, which is our focus, initial installation, and configuration go first.
+Then developers set up all the necessary settings of modules.
+After the pages are built and coded and front-end developers apply designs, Drupal back-end developers make sure every website page is approved, and the client has gone through demo versions of every feature on the website.

 Stage 6.
 Front-end development